 Medical Records Course Descriptions and Training Information

-Graduates may be able to pursue an industry certification, such as the Certified Medical Administrative Assistant (CMAA), or the numerous coding and health information technology certifications that the American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) offer.
+Graduates may be able to pursue an industry certification, such as the numerous coding and health information technology certifications that the American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) offer.
 Here are some of the topics you can find in medical records courses:

 List of Courses